 About

-The main focus of my work and research over the past 40 years has been rare and historic textiles.
-This includes Middle-Eastern/Islamic, European and especially rare shawls from Kashmir.
-My latest book, Woven Masterpieces of Sikh Heritage (pub.
-2010), represents the culmination of my research in this field.
-Yet, as new and exciting pieces come on the market-albeit rarely- probing questions on iconography will continue to arise.
+For the last 40 years, my work and research have focused on rare and historic textiles, including those from the Middle East, Islamic traditions, Europe, and especially rare Kashmir shawls.
+My most recent book, *Woven Masterpieces of Sikh Heritage* (2010), represents the culmination of my research in this field.
+However, as new and exciting shawls occasionally appear on the market, probing questions about their iconography continue to arise.

-How does one know if a textile is of historic value?
-Answering this question requires some experience.
-The most direct answer would be that a textile is historic if it’s accompanied by detailed documentation testifying to its provenance, say having belonged to a famous person or head of state.
-Whatever it is, if it’s not of great aesthetic quality or beauty, its value is diminished proportionately.
-Like all textiles produced over the centuries a certain number were made or commissioned for wealthy clients, potentates, maharajas, or religious leaders.
-These were the fine raiments that stood out from all the others by their beauty, fineness, and colors -all of which might easily dispel any doubt of their being produced under unique circumstances of artistic development.
+How can one determine if a textile holds historical significance?
+Experience is essential.
+The most direct answer is that a textile is historic if it is accompanied by thorough documentation, such as evidence that it once belonged to a notable figure or head of state.
+However, if the textile lacks aesthetic quality or beauty, its value is correspondingly diminished.
+Throughout history, a portion of textiles has always been made or commissioned for affluent clients, rulers, maharajas, or religious leaders.
+These garments, distinguished by their beauty, fineness, and vivid colors, stand out for being produced under unique circumstances of artistic development.

-In general, antique square shawls (rumals) come between 5 and 6 feet square while long ones are approximately 5 feet wide and 10 to 11 feet long, provided they haven’t been reduced in size.
-Other size variations can be found in the kani prayer mats.
-Long shawls were almost always made in pairs, an ancient method that engendered the designation, dochalla (two shawls).
-Since the publication of my first book The Kashmir Shawl and its Indo-French Influence (1986, revised 1997) which illustrated hundreds of rare pieces, I have personally encountered many ‘sister’ dochalla pieces to those found in private and institutional collections.
+In general, antique square shawls (rumals) are typically 5 to 6 feet square, while long shawls measure about 5 feet wide and 10 to 11 feet in length, assuming they haven’t been altered in size.
+Other size variations include kani prayer mats.
+Long shawls were frequently made in pairs, an ancient tradition that gave rise to the designation “dochalla” (meaning two shawls).
+Since the publication of my first book, *The Kashmir Shawl and Its Indo-French Influence* (1986, revised 1997), which showcased hundreds of rare examples, I have personally come across many “sister” dochalla shawls that match pieces in private and institutional collections.

-My interest in textiles began while living in Paris for many years.
-I returned to the States in 1986, where my business is conducted by appointment only.
-Consulting, appraising, researching and curating are an important and integral part of my work.
+My passion for textiles began during my years in Paris.
+I returned to the United States in 1986, where my business is now conducted by appointment only.
+Consulting, appraising, researching, and curating rare textiles are all integral aspects of my work.

-Please call or email for any queries or for any feedback you care to share.
+Please feel free to call or email me with any inquiries or feedback you may have.
 Thank you for your visit.

 Frank Ames